WorksApplications/SudachiPy/README.md

 ### Dictionary

+SudachiPy needs Git LFS to download default dictionary.
+If you fail to build the dictionaries, install Git LFS and execute `git lfs pull` on `<repodir>`<sup>^</sup>.

-The dictionary file stored in Git LFS is not the full dictionary.
+The default dictionary is stored on Git LFS and is not full dictionary.
 For full dictionary or other dictionary models please see [Releases · WorksApplications/Sudachi](https://github.com/WorksApplications/Sudachi/releases).

-Currently, dictionary **must** be located on `<repodir>/resources/system.dic`.
+Currently, dictionary **must** be located on `<repodir>/resources/system.dic`<sup>^</sup>.
 When you are changing the model, you may do as per following example.
 Following example will download, unpack, delete current dictionary if any, and finally rename the newly downloaded dictionary.

 ```bash
 $ cd resources